Wooden-Robot/Search-NeoDB-PopClip/README_en.md

 1. Download the [SearchNeodbExtension.popclipextz](https://github.com/Wooden-Robot/Search-NeoDB-PopClip/releases/download/v0.02/SearchNeodbExtension.popclipextz) file.
 2. Double-click the file to install the extension into PopClip.
-3. After installation, you can select text in any application and click the "NeoDB" button in the PopClip menu to perform a search.
+3. After installation, you can select text in any application and click the button in the PopClip menu to perform a search.

 ## Usage